 Machine learning isn’t a stand-alone data science exercise.
 Data, systems, and operations are inextricably linked to machine learning algorithms to ensure models are trained and validated appropriately.
 MLOps leverages DevSecOps and DataOps processes at every step: consuming the data, pre-processing, model training, and serving pipelines.
 With MLOps, model development is iteratively run, and output continuously flows through the DevSecOps process for consistent deployments and maintenance.

 Silos get bridged: Cross-functional ownership of operations trumps individual responsibilities—collaboration becomes the culture to support the larger goal of ensuring everything works more effectively and efficiently.
 NEXTOps reduces friction between teams and bolsters communication and collaboration.
 It integrates existing silos and prevents the birth of new ones.

 Teams go agile: With a deeper understanding of the entire scope of operations, teams can rapidly respond to issues and efficiently work together towards a resolution.
 NEXTOps enables better speed to solution with developers, data engineers, data scientists, security engineers, and deployment teams integrating early, iteratively problem solving, and constantly communicating.

-It’s fantastically elastic: NEXTOps allows for the organic growth of systems—due to its holistic, unified architecture, it is primed for easy integration of additional pipelines such as DesignOps and ITOps.
+It’s fantastically elastic: NEXTOps allows for the organic growth of systems.
+Due to its holistic, unified architecture, it is primed for easy integration of additional pipelines such as DesignOps and ITOps.
 Conversely, operation pipelines can quickly be turned off.
-For instance, if during the project exploratory phase, it is determined a solution doesn’t require machine learning, you can switch off MLOps or reconfigure it to a lighter-weight analytic approach without interrupting any parallel workflows.
+For instance, if during the project exploratory phase, you determine that your solution doesn’t require machine learning, you can switch off MLOps or reconfigure it to a lighter-weight analytic approach without interrupting any parallel workflows.

 NEXTOps℠ for a data-driven enterprise